dwayn/aws-management-suite/README.md

 Instance Tagging
 * Management of instance tags is supported with ability to add/edit/remove tags on single hosts or many with advanced tag based filtering

+Networking
+* Discovery has been implemented to gather the information on security groups and their association across all regions
+* Tools for viewing security groups

 [Ansible Integration](#cms_integration)
 * A dynamic inventory script has been added that uses the data in the AMS database to power your inventory needs for ansible